PotatoThanh/Bidirectional-LSTM-and-Convolutional-Neural-Network-For-Temperature-Prediction/README.md

 - python test.py
 # You can visualize your training process using Tensorboard
 - tensorboard --logdir=/logs
 # Note: You can only use it for research purposes.
+If you want to use for your publication(s), please contact me to avoid confliction.
 <p align="center">
   <img src="model.png" width="800"/>
 </p>